Even plywood and paint can be tools for success.

 The shadows draping off the small signs along the road leading into Boys Ranch grow bigger, stretching out tall as the sun moves from one horizon to the other each day.

-These signs, each bearing the name of a high school graduate, are placed along the paved road at the beginning of the month of May.
+These signs, each bearing the name of a Boys Ranch High School graduate, are placed along the paved road in May.
 They stay in place until the graduation ceremonies and celebrations are all over.

-Her houseparents, Tim and Susan Nation, simply knew they had to convince her to stay.
-And, Tim did it in a very unique way.
-He told her he planned to put her name on a sign that would go along the road for everyone to see.
-He would let everyone know she was graduating!
-Her name, plus those of all her fellow seniors would spring up overnight as bright signs tamped into the grass along the road.
+Nation told the girl he planned to put her name on a sign that would go along the road for everyone to see.
+He would let everyone know she was graduating.